Begin your healing journey at Pacific Grove Hospital. Our care teams have tools that can help you find relief and hope.

 Practice patience: While OCD can be a tremendously frustrating experience for all involved, you must be patient with your loved ones.
 Resist the urge to respond negatively even when the demands the disorder places upon your loved one are outrageous.
 At the same time, however, do not play into these rituals – it will only make the OCD worse.

 Research treatment centers: If your loved one needs inpatient treatment for OCD, research local treatment centers until you find one that aligns most with your values and ideas for treatment.
-Make an appointment with the staff to tour the facility with your loved one to ease any fears and anxieties about inpatient care.
+Make an appointment with the staff to tour the clinic with your loved one to ease any fears and anxieties about inpatient treatment.

-Why Seek Inpatient Care at Pacific Grove Hospital
+Why consider treatment for OCD at Pacific Grove Hospital in Riverside, CA

 When your OCD is out of control, you may no longer be able to cope with the rigorous demands the obsessions and compulsions place upon you.
 You may no longer have the time to work or fulfill responsibilities to friends or family, which can cause social isolation and termination from your job.
 Fears of such things as contamination may further isolate you as your world grows increasingly smaller in your effort to avoid germs and people who may carry them.
 You may feel desperate and alone, unsure how to tame the OCD that’s slowly taken over your life.
 The stress and desolation you face may even cause you to try and hurt yourself or consider death by suicide.
 Life with OCD doesn’t have to be a bleak picture – inpatient treatment for OCD can help you regain the life you want to lead.

-Pacific Grove Hospital offers a 68-bed voluntary behavioral health center that specializes in the treatment of adults struggling with disorders such as obsessive-compulsive disorder.
-At Pacific Grove, we place our clients in the driver’s seat of their own recovery journey as we empower them through education and autonomy.
+Our clinic offers a 68-bed voluntary behavioral health treatment center that specializes in the treatment of adults struggling with disorders such as obsessive-compulsive disorder.
+At our clinic, we place our clients in the driver’s seat of their own recovery journey as we empower them through education and autonomy.
 As a holistic treatment center, we’re never satisfied with treating simply the presenting symptoms – treatment plans are focused upon treating the whole person and meeting all of their care and personal needs.
-From the moment a client arrives to the moment he or she is ready for discharge, we work tirelessly to create an environment conducive to healing, growth, and recovery.
+From the moment a client arrives at our clinic to the moment he or she is ready for discharge, we work tirelessly to create an environment conducive to healing, growth, and recovery.

 Group therapy can be extremely helpful for people who have OCD as they often become socially isolated the further the disorder progresses.
 Groups can increase the sense of belonging to a group of people, encourage social skills, and allow you to meet others who similarly struggle with mental health disorders.
-Group topics may range from preventing compulsions, managing stress, and ways to cope with the disorder.
+At our clinic, group topics may range from preventing compulsions, managing stress, and ways to cope with the disorder.

-Family therapy is very important at Pacific Grove Hospital as we include loved ones in your care from the very beginning of your stay with us.
+Family therapy is very important at our treatment center as we include loved ones in your care from the very beginning of your stay with us.
 Through family sessions, we’ll promote understanding of OCD which can help mend and reduce future family conflicts.
 We’ll discuss your recovery progress, the achievements you have made, and teach your loved ones what they can do to help you be successful.

-As Pacific Grove Hospital treats the whole person, not merely the symptoms of your obsessive-compulsive disorder, we offer a number of experiential methods that are designed to augment traditional therapeutic approaches.
+As our clinic treats the whole person, not merely the symptoms of your obsessive-compulsive disorder, we offer a number of experiential methods that are designed to augment traditional therapeutic approaches.
 These experiential methods include:

 - Recreational therapy